lola-tech/graphql-kimera/CONTRIBUTING.md

 ## Found an Issue?

 Thank you for reporting any issues you find.
-We do our best to test and make graphql-kimera as solid as possible, but any reported issue is a real help.
+We do our best to test and make graphql-kimera as solid as possible, and any reported issue is a real help.

-> When raising an issue please use the template provided as a guideline, provided to you.
+> When raising an issue please use the template provided to you as a guideline.
+The template is named [bug_report.md](https://github.com/lola-tech/graphql-kimera/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) and you will be given the opportunity to use it when opening an issue.

 ## Want a new feature?

-> For raising a feature request please use the template provided as a guideline, provided to you.
+> For raising a feature request please use the template provided to you as a guideline.
+The template is named [feature_request.md](https://github.com/lola-tech/graphql-kimera/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) and you will be given the opportunity to use it when opening a feature request.

 ## Branch Organization

-Submit all changes directly to the `master` branch.
+Please create a local branch off of `master`, commit your bug report or feature request, then push and create a PR against `master`.
 We don’t use separate branches for development or for upcoming releases.
-We do our best to keep master in good shape, with all tests passing.
+We do our best to keep `master` in good shape, with all tests passing.

 Code that lands in master must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
 We should be able to release a new minor version from the tip of master at any time.